juanpb27/world-population-charts-platzi/README.md

 # World Population Charts - Platzi
-It is a Platzi's project that contains some charts related to world population in the time.
+It is a Platzi's project that contains some charts related to the world population over time.